tyrichardson/listings-for-sale-and-rent/README.md

 REAL ESTATE LISTINGS

-Tech to use: Angular, Node, Express & SQL
+Tech to use: AngularJS, Material, Node/Express & PostgreSQL

 Properties are either for "rent" or for "sale".

-Goal:use client side routing (`angular-route`) to display the rentals on one view and listings for purchase on another view.
+Goal: use client side routing (`angular-route`) to display the rentals on one view and listings for purchase on another view.

 Requires two navigation links on the page allowing the user to switch between the two views.